 I'd taken all of the precautions.
 I drank bottled water (when I could find it).
 I drank bottled beverages (when bottled water could not be found).
 I only ate food that could be cooked or peeled (or so I thought).
 I might have accidentally ingested a little lettuce.

 The violent illness that shook throughout my entire body was instant and incomprehensible.
 It.
 Would.
 Not.
 Stop.
-There's nothing like being so ill that you don't have the ability to fetch proper fluid, food, or medicine on your own.
+There's nothing like being so ill that you don't have the ability to fetch proper fluid, food, or medicine on your own two feet.
 It.
 Was.
 The.
 Worst.

 When I did not sufficiently recover (and my language barrier prevented proper help), I left the country so I could fully recover.

 Even after that, I’ve not always remembered to purchase travel insurance.

 Like that time I was in the next state and had an anaphylactic reaction.
 My regular health insurance would not cover the $1000+ ER bill (due to it being an ER visit) and my credit card insurance could not cover it (because I’d not purchased major carrier transportation tickets for this trip…I’d arrived in a certain someone’s auto).